RozeFound/mmc-export/README.md

 # MultiMC advanced exporter

-Since MultiMC export features are very limited, I created a script that solves this problem, with this script you can export MultiMC pack to any popular format (e.g. curseforge, modrinth, packwiz)
+Since MultiMC export features are very limited, I created a script that solves this problem, with this script you can export MultiMC pack to any popular format (e.g. curseforge, modrinth, packwiz).
+MultiMC forks which didn't changed export format much also supported, PolyMC support approved.

 # Features